Self Defense Instructor Insurance

 As a self defense instructor, you help people protect themselves from assault, robbery, and anything that comes their way.
 There’s nothing better than knowing you give your students the skills and confidence to walk down the street without fear.

 You deserve that same confidence while working as a self defense instructor.
 Whether you’re demoing an attack or supervising partner work, though, there’s always the risk something can go wrong during training.

 If one of your clients injures the other while practicing a bear-hug escape, you could be liable for a medical bill and bodily injury claim.
-If you’re not protected with a Self Defense Instructor Insurance policy, you may be responsible for those costs, as well as any attorney’s fees.
+If you’re not protected with Self Defense Instructor Insurance, you may be responsible for those costs, as well as any attorney’s fees.
 Situations like these are exactly why you need Self Defense Instructor Insurance.

 Or what if you’ve been asked to teach a self defense class at a local gym?
 During one of your practice sessions, someone knocks over a row of weights.
 Luckily their foot goes uncrushed, but the floor is cracked and the owner of the gym expects you to front the repair costs.
 After refusing, you’re now stuck with a third-party property damage suit.